DOING BUSINESS IN CONGO IN 2018

 - Forming a company in Congo is time-consuming for the following reasons:

-- Incorporating a business in Congo is time-consuming and involves numerous procedures and requirements including commissioning of a public notary to notarize the company documents and to temporarily hold the required minimum share capital;
+- Incorporating a business in Congo is time-consuming as it involves numerous procedures and requirements including commissioning of a public notary to notarize the company documents and to temporarily hold the required minimum share capital;

 - Non-French speaking investors and entrepreneurs will face difficulties interacting with Clients and suppliers since the Republic of Congo is a francophone African country and the official and business language is French;